 Teams are flexible through the final submission of the Final Product & Business Case Due w/video demo.
 However, any team member that drops between the Product Specification and the Final Product and Business Case will have to submit an email indicating they accept being dropped.
 100% of the team must remain intact after submitting the Final Product & Business Case Due w/video demo.

 Teams must present an original idea or current design problem, and be in a “pre-incubator” form.
-They must not be backed by incubators, existing companies, venture capitalists or other investors.
+They must not be backed by incubators, existing companies, venture capitalists, or other investors and cannot be a winning concept (of any prize size) from a previous year of the Beall Butterworth Competition.
 Teams or team members that have received any form of venture capital financing for their competition entry plan or a likeness thereof may not participate in the competition.
 Any team receiving angel or venture capital funding while participating in the competition will be disqualified.

 Workshops will be offered throughout every phase of the competition.
 Topics will include:

 - Workshop 1 – November 14th, 2023

 - Workshop 2 – January 16th, 2024

 - Workshop 5 – February 6th, 2024

 - Workshop 6 – February 20th, 2024

 - Workshop 7 – April 9th, 2024

 - Workshop 8 – April 16th, 2024